 Circuses are no fun for animals!

 Yet circuses still using wild animals, forced to perform crude tricks in the name of ‘entertainment’, are touring the UK.

 Wild animals don't belong in the circus

 The complex needs of wild animals can never be adequately met in a circus environment.
 Regular transport, cramped and bare temporary housing, forced training and performance are all unavoidable realities for the animals.

 It's not uncommon to see circus animals displaying repetitive behaviours such as pacing and rocking from side to side.
-They're not dancing, these can be signs of stress of suffering from poor welfare.
+They're not dancing, they're displaying signs of distress.